The Eastern Pondhawk is an adept predator of other flying insects, making full use of its territory.

+Pondhawks attack their insect prey with similar agility demonstrated in their avian namesake.
+They are very good predators and can take down insects as large as themselves.
+They will even eat members of their own species.
 The males and females of this species differ in color.
-Adult males are a powdery blue with a yellow tip to the abdomen, while females are bright green with some dark brown/black spots on the abdomen.
-Young males are also green with rings on the abdomen, but they will change color as they mature.
+Adult males are a powdery blue with a yellow-tipped abdomen, while females are bright green with some dark brown/black spots on the abdomen.
+Young males are also green, like females, with rings on the abdomen, but they will change color as they mature.

 Males aggressively defend their territories, especially at or near the water's edge.
-They will patrol their space, occasionally taking rest on the ground, floating trash on the water or on branches.
+They constantly patrol their airspace, occasionally taking rest on the ground or on floating trash or tree branches.
 Females drop their fertilized eggs into the water.
 They choose warmer, still waters as there are fewer potential predators there that might eat hatching young.
-There, the larvae (naiads) will develop eating other aquatic insects until they mature enough to crawl on land and molt into their adult form.
+There, the larvae (naiads) grow by feeding on other aquatic insects until they mature enough to crawl on land and molt into their adult form.

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.